beansoft/notes-docs/notes_module/topics/Quick-Start.md

 # Quick Start
 [//]: # (<excerpt>Setup and Use Notes in One Minutes.</excerpt>)

+> I'm so sorry that version 2023.1.0 EAP has an NPE issue,   as a workaround, you may download the latest version [https://plugins.jetbrains.com/files/17501/295698/Notes.zip](https://plugins.jetbrains.com/files/17501/295698/Notes.zip) and [install plugin from disk](Install.md#download-and-install-plugin-from-disk).

+{style="warning"}

 Setup and use Notes in just one minute.

 Get started in one minute